smakam/dockerdeploy/google-container-engine/docker-deploy.md

     gke-example-cluster-default-pool-8a5eb745-75ww   Ready     2h
     gke-example-cluster-default-pool-8a5eb745-gn1g   Ready     2h

+To ssh into the node, we can use:

+    gcloud compute ssh <nodename>

 **Step 2:**
 **Deploy application:**
 Since Kompose tool does not support Compose v3 format and the fact that it does not support named networks and volumes, I have created a custom voting compose file based on examples I found in kompose website.
 I used the compose file from here(https://github.com/smakam/dockerdeploy/blob/master/google-container-engine/docker-voting.yml).
 I have specified labels "kompose.service.type=loadbalancer" on vote and result service since these services needs to be exposed to outside world using load balancer.